 Respite care supports children with emotional or behavioral disturbance to stay with the child's family or long-term primary caretaker.
 This type of support can also be used on an emergency or crisis basis.
 Respite care services provide temporary care for children with serious mental health needs who live at home.
 Access to this type of program gives families and caregivers a much needed break while offering a safe environment for their children.
 Contact your local county agency or tribe for more information about respite care.
 See a map of respite care grants.

 School-Linked Mental Health Grants connect mental health services with schools so that more children can get the help they need earlier and easier.
-See a map of school-linked mental health grants.
+Find out more about School-linked mental health services.